bt3gl/building_blog/content/crl_ocsp.md

 ### CRLSets

-Google Chrome uses [**CRLSets**](https://dev.chromium.org/Home/chromium-security/crlsets) int its update mechanism to send lists of serial numbers of revoked certificates which are constantly added by crawling the CAs.
+Google Chrome uses [**CRLSets**](https://dev.chromium.org/Home/chromium-security/crlsets) in its update mechanism to send lists of serial numbers of revoked certificates which are constantly added by crawling the CAs.

 This method brings more performance and reliability to the browser and, in addition, [CRLSet updates occur at least daily](https://www.imperialviolet.org/2014/04/19/revchecking.html), which is faster than most OCSP validity periods.

 A complementary initiative from Google is the  [Certificate Transparency](http://www.certificate-transparency.org/what-is-ct) project.
 The objective is to help with structural flaws in the SSL certificate system such as domain validation, end-to-end encryption, and the chains of trust set up by CAs.